michaelsbradleyjr/Bombast/README.md

-#Comcast
+#Bombast

 Testing distributed systems under hard failures like network partitions and instance termination is critical, but it's also important we test them under [less catastrophic conditions](http://www.bravenewgeek.com/sometimes-kill-9-isnt-enough/) because this is what they most often experience.
-Comcast is a tool designed to simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets.
+Bombast is a tool designed to simulate common network problems like latency, bandwidth restrictions, and dropped/reordered/corrupted packets.

 It works by wrapping up some system tools in a portable(ish) way.
 On BSD-derived systems such as OSX, we use tools like `ipfw` and `pfctl` to inject failure.
 On Linux, we use `iptables` and `tc`.
-Comcast is merely a thin wrapper around these controls.
+Bombast is merely a thin wrapper around these controls.

 ## Installation

 ```
-$ go get github.com/tylertreat/comcast
+$ go get github.com/michaelsbradleyjr/bombast
 ```

 ## Usage

-Currently, Comcast supports just four options: device, latency, bandwidth, and packet loss.
+Currently, Bombast supports just four options: device, latency, bandwidth, and packet loss.

 ```
-$ comcast --device=eth0 --latency=250 --bandwidth=1000 --packet-loss=0.1
+$ bombast --device=eth0 --latency=250 --bandwidth=1000 --packet-loss=0.1
 ```

 This will add 250ms of latency, limit bandwidth to 1Mbps, and drop 10% of packets.
 To turn this off, run the following:

 ```
-$ comcast --mode stop
+$ bombast --mode stop
 ```

 ## I don't trust you, this code sucks, I hate Go, etc.